I Cannot, and I Won’t!

 “Not that I speak in respect of want: for I have learned, in whatsoever state I am, therewith to be content.”
 Philippians 4:11

-Some, with fortunes many desire, have taken their own lives, showing that their massive wealth and possessions never brought them Fanny Crosbyhappiness.
+Some, with fortunes many desire, have taken their own lives, showing that their massive wealth and possessions never brought them happiness.
 Many with handicaps and hardships have still managed to have contentment and peace in their lives.
 One’s physical, social, or financial condition has little to do with happiness and joy.
 Contentment with who one is, and what one has can be obtained no matter the situation a person finds himself in.

 The life and attitude of Fanny Crosby well illustrates this fact.
 Born in 1820, her life started with problems.
 She was born in a poor household, and to make matters worse, she developed an inflammation of the eyes when she was six weeks old.
 The doctor was not available, so a replacement for the doctor prescribed treatment for the infant.
 The hot poultices he said to put on her eyes blinded her.

 To make matters worse, her father died when she was one year old, and she was raised by her mother and grandmother.
-None of these misfortunes created any bitterness or a bad attitude in this blind child.
+None of these misfortunes created any bitterness or a bad attitude in the blind child.
 At nine years old, her good attitude was reflected in her life and even in this short poem:

-Oh, what a happy soul am I, Although I cannot see; I am resolved that in this world Contented I will be.
+“Oh, what a happy soul am I, Although I cannot see; I am resolved that in this world Contented I will be.

-How many blessings I enjoy, That other people don’t; To weep and sigh because I’m blind, I cannot, and I won’t.
+How many blessings I enjoy, That other people don’t; To weep and sigh because I’m blind, I cannot, and I won’t.”

 Later she wrote: “It seemed intended by the blessed providence of God that I should be blind all my life, and I thank him for the dispensation.
 If perfect earthly sight were offered to me tomorrow, I would not accept it.
 I might not have sung hymns to the praise of God, if I had been distracted by the beautiful and interesting things about me.”
 She had perfect acceptance of her situation.